A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Short, Medium and Long Requests

-Consider an $x\times y$ rectangle $Z$.
-We wish to bound the probability that $\dem(Z)>\capa(Z)$.
-Note that $\capa(Z)=x+y$.
-Since requests that start in $Z$ must exit the quadrant, it follows that $\dem(Z)$ is bounded by the number of paths in $R_T$ that cross the top or right side of $Z$ (there might be additional paths that do not start in $Z$ but cross $Z$.).
-The amount of flow that emanates from $Z$ is bounded by $\lambda\cdot (x+y)$ (the initial capacities are $\lambda$ and there are $x+y$ edges in the cut).
-By Claim~\ref{claim:expec}, $\prbig{e\in p_i} = f_i(e)$.
-Summing up over all the edges in the cut of $Z$ and the requests in $R_T$, the expected number of paths in $R_T$ that cross the cut of $Z$ equals the flow which, in turn, is bounded by the capacity $\lambda\cdot (x+y)$.
-As the paths of the requests are independent random variables, we apply Coro.~\ref{coro:Chernoff} to obtain
+Consider a rectangle $Z$ with dimensions $x\times y$.
+We wish to bound from above the probability that $\dem_{R_T}(Z)>\capa(Z)=\gamma\cdot(x+y)$.
+Since requests in $R_T$ with origin in $Z$ must exit the quadrant, and hence must exit $Z$, it follows that $\dem_{R_T}(Z)$ is bounded from above by the number of paths in $R_T$ that cross the top side or the right side of $Z$ (note that there might be paths that cross these sides, but do not start in $Z$).
+The amount of flow that emanates from $Z$ is bounded by $\lambda\cdot \gamma\cdot (x+y)$ (the capacities for the flow algorithms are $\lambda \cdot \gamma $ and there are $x+y$ edges in the cut).
+By the randomized rounding procedure, for every edge $e$ and every request $i$, $\prbig{e\in p_i} = f_i(e)$.
+Summing over all the edges that emanate from $Z$ and all the requests in $R_T$, the expected number of paths (of requests in $R_T$) which emanate from $Z$ equals the total flow of the requests in $R_T$ that cross the top side or the right side of $Z$.
+This quantity, in turn, is bounded from above by the capacity $\lambda\cdot \gamma \cdot (x+y)$.
+As the paths of the requests are independent random variables, we obtain:\footnote{Using the following version of the Chernoff bound: $\prbig{X\geq \alpha\cdot \mu} \leq \left(\frac{e}{\alpha}\right)^{\alpha\cdot \mu}$.
+The $e$ in the formulae denotes the basis of the natural logarithm, not an edge.}